3lvis/OfflineCRUDDemo/README.md

 sync.start()
 ```

-Here we'll use the delegate to make sure that every inserted remote task has also a localID.
+This wil cause all the local-only tasks to be skipped.
+Also we'll use the `SyncDelegate` to make sure that every inserted remote task has also a localID.
 We do this so it's easy to query all the tasks with a common primary key.

 ```swift
 extension Fetcher: SyncDelegate {